-The country has balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas fired plants.
-According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace aging power generation facilities.
+The country has a balanced portfolio of energy generation facilities including, nuclear, hydro, coal and gas-fired plants.
+According to studies conducted by Romanian Ministry of Economy, Trade and Business Environment, Romania will need additional 20 GW electricity generation capacity by 2035 in order to meet the increasing demand for electricity, to de-carbonize its electricity sector and to replace ageing power generation facilities.
 Renewable energies are one logical option for this de-carbonization.
-Remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.
+The remarkable development of the wind sector in Romania in the past 3 years proved that this is possible.

-Currently Romania gives six green certificates per MWh for electricity produced from solar power plants till 01.01.2014.
+Currently, Romania gives six green certificates per MWh for electricity produced from solar power plants till 01.01.2014.
 For the period 2008-2025, a green certificate may be traded within a minimum value for 2012 of € 27/MWh and a maximum value of € 55/MWh.
 These values are adjusted yearly by energy regulator ANRE according to the average annual inflation index, calculated by Eurostat.
-However according to the overcompensation report published at the end of March 2013 by ANRE, it is suggested the number of green certificates per MWh for electricity produced from solar power plants from will be reduced from six to three.
+However, according to the overcompensation report published at the end of March 2013 by ANRE, the number of green certificates per MWh for electricity produced from solar power plants will be reduced from six to three.

-A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 was published in 2 April 2013 and accepted on 4 June 2013.
-This EGO approves granting a certain number of GCs to be differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
+A new draft Emergency Government Ordinance (EGO) for the amendment of Law 220/2008 was published on 2 April 2013 and accepted on 4 June 2013.
+This EGO approves granting a certain number of GCs to have differed for projects commissioned from 01.07.2013 – 31.12.2016 (1 GC/MWh for wind and hydro, 2GCs/MWh for solar PV).
 Such GCs shall be recovered on stages starting with 1 Jan 2017 for solar PV/hydro projects and 1 Jan 2018 for wind projects.
-Some other legal changes could also play cooling role over young Romanian solar PV market.
-Romania Photovoltaic Market: Outlook 2013 - 2018 is giving forecasts what is probability the market to freeze like the solar PV markets of Bulgaria, Slovakia and Czech Republic.
+Some other legal changes could also play the cooling role over young Romanian solar PV market.
+Romania Photovoltaic Market: Outlook 2013 - 2018 forecasts the probability the market to freeze like the solar PV markets of Bulgaria, Slovakia, and the Czech Republic.